The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_mitigator_coverage.md

+### "How many schemes have submitted assumptions for this type of activity?"

-This table shows the proportion of schemes that have provided responses for each selected mitigator.
+This table shows the proportion of schemes that have provided responses for each selected type of potentially mitigable activity (TPMA).

-Use this view to see which of the selected mitigators are more commonly used across schemes.
+Use this view to see which of the selected TPMAs are more commonly used across schemes.

 #### Structure

-Mitigators are listed in each row of the table along with their groupings.
+TPMAs are listed in each row of the table along with their groupings.

 The last two columns show the percentage coverage by: